jacobsimpson/nvim-example-python-plugin/README.md

 ### <a id="neovim-library"></a>Neovim Library

-I found that the Python neovim module was not installed on my system.
+One problem I encountered when I was first getting started was the Python neovim module was not installed on my system.
 I didn't see any great errors that lead me to that conclusion, so it is worth checking:

 ```Bash
 python -c "import neovim"